VoxelForge/VoxelForge/mods/MAPGEN/mcl_villages/API.md

 : Y axis adjustment when placing the schema.
 This can be positive to raise the placement, or negative to lower it.

 	If your schema does not contain a ground layer then set this to 1.

+no_ground_turnip

+: If you don't want the foundation under the building modified, you can disable the ground turnip by setting this to true.

+	Mainly useful for small thing such as lamps, planters, etc.

+no_clearance

+: If you don't want the area around and above the building modified, you can disable the overground clearance by setting this to true.

+	Mainly useful for small thing such as lamps, planters, etc.

 ### mcl_villages.register_lamp(table)